 Did you know collagen is food?

 That’s right.
 Collagen comes from animals and our collagen peptides are made by collagen extracted animal sources.
 Because vitamins and minerals are best absorbed when taken with food, and our collagen is food, you can take your daily collagen supplement — such as powder or pills (see collagen powder vs pills) — with vitamins.
-Though a scoop of collagen powder with 7g of collagen protein probably won’t satiate you, the amino acids in collagen will provide ~30 calories.

 2. Already Recommended to take most Vitamins with food